Son looking for answers 13 years after mother Sherry Milton disappeared from Alabama

 “She’s definitely always in my mind that's for sure,” David said.
 “I'm always thinking about her.”

 Sherry Ann Milton would be 39 years old today.
 At the time of her disappearance, Sherry was described as being 5’6” and weighing approximately 140 lbs., with brown hair and brown eyes.
-If you have any information related to Sherry’s disappearance, please call (334) 625-2532 or (334) 625-4000.
+If you have any information related to Sherry’s disappearance, please call the Birmingham Police Department at (205) 254-7777.